Carême

 Scan your shelf

 Photograph your bookshelf or scan a barcode.
-AI identifies every cookbook and pulls in cover art, publisher, and edition details.
+Carême identifies every cookbook and pulls in cover art, publisher, and edition details.

 Build recipe indexes

-Our AI generates a recipe index for each book, or you can photograph the table of contents for the most accurate results.
-Community members fill in missing page numbers over time.
+Carême generates an index for each book, or photograph the table of contents for the most accurate result.
+As more people contribute, the indexes get richer for everyone.

 "Chicken cacciatore" — found in three of your books.
 Pick one, grab it off the shelf, flip to the page.
-That's it.
+That's the whole experience.

 Your cookbooks deserve an index